How to support foster families and families adopting a child

 Moral support

-Being involved with foster care is an emotional journey for everyone—foster parents, biological parents, and children.
+Being involved with foster care or adoption is an emotional journey for everyone—foster parents, biological parents, and children.
 Recognize that feelings may differ from day to day, and let your friends know you’re there for them through the good times and the challenging times.
 The best things you can do are listen and affirm their experience.
-Call, text, and send cards.
+Call, text and send cards.
 Check in regularly to show you care.

 Consider doing something special for: